ngxs/store/docs/recipes/style-guide.md

 export class GridCollectionState {}
 ```

-It is not recommended to use data collections such as Set, Map, WeakMap, WeakSet, etc. Since they are not amenable to deserialization and cannot easily be presented for normalization.
+Note: It is not recommended to use data collections such as Set, Map, WeakMap, WeakSet, etc. Since they are not amenable to deserialization and cannot easily be presented for normalization.

 #### Prefer